ctz/defcon-uhcc/README.txt

 Because k is a super-sensitive security parameter, it obviously needs to be zeroised instead of left on the heap!
-Unfortunately my patch clears the buffer when the candidate >=q, as well as at the end.
+Unfortunately my patch clears the buffer when the candidate is >=q, as well as at the end.
 That means: one every hundred or so signatures have a 32-bit entropy k.
 This is enough to brute force.

 To demonstrate that, submission/recover.py unpicks the resulting pgp signature to extract everything needed to recover k from a sample signature in